Fractional CMO Rates, Cost & Pricing

 Monthly Retainer (Most Common)

-$5,000–$15,000/mo for most engagements.
-Seed stage: $3k–$8k.
-Series A–B: $8k–$15k.
-Series C+: $15k–$25k.
-Retainers create continuity and long-term strategic thinking — the best model for ongoing leadership.
+$5,000 to $15,000/mo for most engagements.
+Seed stage: $3k to $8k.
+Series A to B: $8k to $15k.
+Series C+: $15k to $25k.
+Retainers create continuity and long-term strategic thinking, the best model for ongoing leadership.

 Project-Based

-$5,000–$25,000 per project.
+$5,000 to $25,000 per project.
 Fixed scope, fixed price, clear start and end date.
 Best for GTM launches, rebrands, demand gen programs, or when you need strategic output without an ongoing commitment.

 6 Factors That Drive Fractional CMO Rates